 Moral Implications of the Soul’s Existence

-Otherwise framed, everyone is valuable and worthy of respect simply because he/she is a person, and not because of his/her social status, race, place of residence (inside or outside the womb) or the amount of money he/she has in the bank.
-That this dignity is absolute means that it is cannot ever be forfeited, neither by sickness, poverty, lack of employment, etc. Under adverse conditions, a person might experience a certain loss of his/her self-worth.
-But these temporary feelings in no way deny the objective fact of his/her dignity.
+Otherwise framed, everyone is valuable and worthy of respect simply because he or she is a person, and not because of social status, race, place of residence (inside or outside the womb) or the amount of money had in the bank.
+That this dignity is absolute means that it is cannot ever be forfeited, neither by sickness, poverty, lack of employment, etc. Under adverse conditions, a person might experience a certain loss of self-worth.
+But these temporary feelings in no way deny the objective fact of his or her dignity.

-When we speak of the inherent and absolute dignity of the human person, we are referring to his/her ontological dignity, not to his/her moral dignity.
-The former refers to the dignity inherent in his/her being; the latter to the dignity (or lack thereof) of his/her actions.
+When we speak of the inherent and absolute dignity of the human person, we are referring to the ontological dignity, not to the moral dignity.
+The former refers to the dignity inherent in being; the latter to the dignity (or lack thereof) of actions.
 Ontological dignity is a given and is never lost; moral dignity has to be earned or it could be lost.
 Hitler and Mother Teresa had the same ontological dignity; they did not have the same moral dignity.

 Denial of the Unity of the Human Person